chenjingheng0607/FYP-Code-Switching-Detection-in-Malaysia/README.md

     cd FYP-Code-Switching-Detection-in-Malaysia
     ```

-3. Create a folder called "dataset" and download all the dataset from the file "datasetLink.txt".
-Place the dataset into the folder.

-4. Create a virtual environment and install dependencies:
+3. Create a virtual environment and install dependencies:
     ```sh
     uv sync
     ```

+### Getting the dataset
+1. Create a folder name it "dataset" in the root folder

+2. Download all the dataset from the file "datasetLink.txt".
+Place the "dataset" into the folder.

+3. Run the python file in the "data_preprocessing" folder with this sequence to get the dataset:
+- create_full_raw_dataset.py
+- clean_dataset.py
+- generate_with_malaya.py

+4. The final dataset will be in the "dataset" folder called "finetuning_dataset_malaya.jsonl"

 ## Usage